-- 1. To provide a syllabus for each course that states the course requirements, the grading system, attendance policies and sanctions for academic dishonesty (See Appendix 3 Course Syllabus Guidelines provided in the Faculty Handbook) - 2.
+- To provide a syllabus for each course that states the course requirements, the grading system, attendance policies and sanctions for academic dishonesty (SeeAppendix 3 - Course Syllabus Guidelines provided in the Faculty & Mentoring Handbook) - 2.
 To file a copy of each syllabus with the Dean of Academic Affairs each semester - 3.
 To meet all classes for the full period of time required - 4.
-To provide that classes will not suffer adversely if an absence cannot be avoided - 5.
-To schedule a minimum of ten office hours per week (Monday Friday), to post office hours for the benefit of students, and to file each term a copy of posted office hours with the Office of Academic Affairs - 6.
-To serve as a faculty advisor in assisting students to achieve both academic and personal goals and to pursue a curriculum appropriate to the students' transfer plans - 7.
+To provide that classes will not suffer adversely if an absence

+- cannot be avoided - 5.
+To schedule a minimum of ten office hours per week (Monday Friday), to postoffice hours for the benefit of students, and to file each term a copy of posted office hours with the Office of Academic Affairs - To serve as a faculty advisor in assisting students to achieve both academic andpersonal goals and to pursue a curriculum appropriate to the students' transfer plans - 7.
 To deal with student absences in accordance with College policy - 8.
-To record grades in Empower and to guarantee privacy of information regarding students' grades and their posting, and to remember the ethical principles of commenting upon a student, whether positively or negatively - 9.
-To hold final examinations as scheduled and to be present for all examinations - 10.
-To file with the Office of Academic Affairs a copy of each final examination and to maintain on file all final examinations - 11.
-To submit mid-term and final grades according to the schedule and guidelines issued by the Registrar

-- 12. To be accessible to administrators and students between the last day of examinations and graduation day - 13.
-To submit all proposed courses and course changes to the Educational Program Committee according to the schedule guidelines issued by the committee - 14.
-To attend all faculty meetings - 15.
-To participate in commencement, convocations and other official functions of the College - 16.
-To serve on committees as appointed by the President and the Dean of Academic Affairs - 17.
-To participate in College workshops, registration and testing programs as announced and scheduled by the Dean of Academic Affairs - 18.
-To submit notice of absences in Empower and low grade concerns to the Retention Coordinator
+To record grades in Empower and to guarantee privacy of information regardingstudents' grades and their posting, and to remember the ethical principles of commenting upon a student, whether positively or negatively - To hold final examinations as scheduled and to be present for all examinations - To submit mid-term and final grades according to the schedule and guidelines issued by the Registrar - 11.
+To be accessible to administrators and students between the last day of examinations and graduation day - 12.
+To submit all proposed courses and course changes to the Educational ProgramCommittee according to the schedule guidelines issued by the committee - 13.
+To attend all faculty meetings - 14.
+To participate in commencement, convocations, honors night, baccalaureate, and other official functions of the College - 15.
+To serve on committees as appointed by the President and the Dean of Academic Affairs - 16.
+To participate in College workshops, registration and testing programs as announced and scheduled by the Dean of Academic Affairs - 17.
+To submit notice of student absences in Empower and low grade concerns to the Retention Coordinator

-Faculty members are expected to consult periodically with the librarian for the purpose of requisitioning new materials that are appropriate to their departments.
+Faculty members are expected to consult periodically with the Director of Library Services for the purpose of requisitioning new materials that are appropriate to their departments.